GoogleCloudPlatform/kubeflow-distribution/management/README.md

     * LOCATION is the management cluster's location, you can choose between regional or zonal.
     * PROJECT is the Google Cloud project where you will create this management cluster.

-    Running `set-values.sh` stores values you set in `./instance/Kptfile`.
+    Running `kpt cfg set` stores values you set in `./instance/Kptfile` and `./upstream/management/Kptfile`.
 Commit the changes to source control to preserve your configuration.

+    We have two packages with setters: `./instance` and `./upstream/management`.
+    The `-R` flag means `--recurse-subpackages`.
+It sets values recursively in all the nested subpackages in current directory `.` in one command.

-    You can learn more about `kpt cfg set` in [kpt documentation](https://googlecontainertools.github.io/kpt/reference/cfg/set/).
+    You can learn more about `kpt cfg set` in [kpt documentation](https://googlecontainertools.github.io/kpt/reference/cfg/set/), or by running `kpt cfg set --help`.

+    Note, you can find out which setters exist in a package and which values were previously set by:
+    ```
+    kpt cfg list-setters .
+    ```

-1. Create/apply the management cluster:
+1. Create or apply the management cluster:
     ```bash
     make apply-cluster
     ```